brokenslotech/OSSL_MINI_PROJ/README.md

 ## Functions

--**Create: Create a new data record from a data file or standard input.
+- **Create: Create a new data record from a data file or standard input.
--**Read: Print a record, multiple records, or all records to standard output.
+- **Read: Print a record, multiple records, or all records to standard output.
--**Update: Update a specific field of a record, multiple, or all records.
+- **Update: Update a specific field of a record, multiple, or all records.
--**Delete: Delete a record, multiple, or all records.
+- **Delete: Delete a record, multiple, or all records.

 ## Member Parameters